-In most cases, the cause of tonsillitis is viral infection, but sometimes it can be due to bacterial infection.
+In most cases, the cause of tonsillitis is a viral infection, but sometimes it can be due to bacterial infection.
 Tonsillitis can also talk about inflammation of the tonsils or other lymph nodes on the back of the throat, such as adenoids.
 Very often, the infection affects the surrounding areas and can also affect the throat, causing pharyngitis.
 Symptoms of tonsillitis will depend on the cause of the disease, and not always it is possible to recognize the symptoms.

 Hidden chronic tonsillitis is the condition when there develop holes and small pockets in tonsils, which are called crypts.
-Food can fall into these small pockets and as the result there appear growths on tonsils, also called tonsil stones.
+Food can fall into these small pockets and as a result, there appear growths on tonsils, also called tonsil stones.
 These stones are nothing but particles of dead cells and bacteria that have an unpleasant odor.
-In very rare cases, the condition can worsen due to the increase of tonsil stones which can block airway.
+In very rare cases, the condition can worsen due to the increase of tonsil stones that can block the airway.
 Tonsillectomy is the only way to cure latent and chronic tonsillitis.

-Treatment should address the root cause of the disease, ensuring elimination of the symptoms of mononucleosis which are associated with tonsillitis.
-Coxsackie is another viral infection that can be cause of tonsillitis.
+Treatment should address the root cause of the disease, ensuring the elimination of the symptoms of mononucleosis which are associated with tonsillitis.
+Coxsackie is another viral infection that can be the cause of tonsillitis.
 This viral infection is accompanied by other symptoms such as loss of appetite and high temperature.
 Sometimes the patient may also suffer from rashes.

 Considering the various possible causes of tonsillitis, it should be noted that tonsillitis itself is not contagious and the symptoms associated with it, give some indications of the risk of infection.
 If the tonsillitis is caused by any infectious diseases, there is a risk that the infection can be passed on.
 Similarly, if the cause of tonsillitis is associated with other infections, tonsillectomy, the surgical removal of the tonsils, will be ineffective and it is not recommended, as tonsils play an important role in the immune system.